Southfield SchoolExtracurricular Activities

 Advanced Visual Arts

 Sign up today for Eagle Singers!
-Open to 5th-8th grade students.
-This group meets once a week after school (3:00-3:30pm on Wednesdays in the Commons Music Room).
+Open to 5th-8th Grade students.
+This group meets once a week after school.
 The choral group performs three times during the school year, participates in community service projects, and enjoys going off-campus for lunch.
 Register here or complete this form and return to the school to be an Eagle Singer!

 Gaming & Digital Arts Club